Palmero96/Mars-or-Die/README.md

         approximate how the ships and planets velocity (It's completely and absolutely inaccurate, but it looks awesome)
        -If you press again the planets get back their velocity and you can shoot again.

+June 13th 2017
+    - The ship finally moves properly.
+Now, once the ship and Mars are close enough, our shuttle begins an orbital movement around Mars and so, this phase is FINISHED!